wally-yawn/smart_gardening_fe/README.md

 4. Start the development server: `npm run dev`

 ## Migrating from Create React App (CRA) to Vite
-If you're starting with a CRA project and want to migrate it to Vite, follow these steps:
+If you previously have set this project up as a CRA project you will need to follow these steps to migrate it to Vite:

 1. Remove CRA-specific packages
 `npm uninstall react-scripts`